FRENCH QUARTER WALKING TOUR

 THE FRENCH QUARTER

 Discover the role the Mississippi River played in the founding and development of La Nouvelle Orleans.
 Learn about the City’s French and Spanish Heritage.
-Tour Jackson Square, one of the last remaining historical plazas in the country and visit the French Market on our French Quarter Walking Tour.
+Tour Jackson Square, one of the last remaining historical plazas in the country, on our French Quarter Walking Tour.

 OLDEST HISTORIC DISTRICT IN THE COUNTRY

-Explore the Vieux Carre’s historical landmarks, learn the origins of our famous Po-Boy, Muffuletta and Pralines, and view local architectural housing types such as the Creole Cottage and Shotgun House . . .
-Hear the legends of Pirates Alley, visit National Literary Landmarks . .
+Explore the Vieux Carre’s historical landmarks, view local architectural housing types such as the Creole Cottage and Shotgun House . . .
+Hear the legends of Pirates Alley and visit National Literary Landmarks . .

 IMMERSE YOURSELF INTO A UNIQUE CULTURE